Foster Grandparent Program

 - What age group would you like to work with?

-- Do you want a school within walking distance, or do you have transportation so that you can drive?
+- Do you want a school within walking distance, or do you have your own transportation?

 - In what areas do you want to help, i.e. reading, math, etc.